Common Career Mistakes and How to Avoid Them

 Stagnation

-How Do You Stay Competitive?
+How Can You Keep Your Competitive?

-- Transferable Skill Set Development: Spending time in developing the skills required by other fields.
+- Transferable Skill Set Development: Spending time into developing skills needed by other connected fields.

 Negativity